 Skip to main content

 Alerts act as your personal guide, signaling when you're crossing your anaerobic threshold and potentially over-exerting.
-Real-time notifications can help you to consider slowing down or taking a break to reduce the chances of a crash.
+Real-time notifications can help you consider slowing down or taking a break to reduce the chances of a crash.

 These alerts can be helpful for two reasons: